Wanna be a Ham?

 The Miami County Amateur Radio Club is ready to help you become an amateur radio operator.

-• Our mentors can help you study for the exam.
-More info about the exams is here.
+Our mentors can help you study for the exams

 Are you ready to get started?

-• Come to MCARC club meetings and activities.
+Attend MCARC club meetings and activities.
 Our general membership meeting is the fourth Monday of every month at 7pm.
+See the home page for the location and map

 While you are getting started, if you have a radio or scanner: